Bangladesh

 Child-led awareness

 We empower children to speak up and spread awareness on child protection and sexual and reproductive health through theatre, art, rallies and other community awareness activities.
+In 2024, a theatre group of 30 children conducted over 5 awareness campaigns to destigmatise sexual health and reproductive rights reaching 3000 community members.

 Capacity Building